haileygAC/sql-node-application/README.md

-# SQL Node Codalong
+# SQL Node Postgres Project

 ### Introduction

-In this tutorial, we’ll learn how to build a REST API using MySQL as our database and Node.js as our language.
+In this tutorial, we’ll learn how to build a REST API using PostgreSQL as our database and Node.js (JavaScript) as our programming language.

 ### Learning Objectives